 After some hesitation, I switched off the engine, opened the door and got out.
 They didn’t carry any visible weapons and I decided to leave my own guns in the cab.
 This wasn’t a time for a shoot-out on a highway, which in any case I was bound to lose.
 Still, I left the door open.
 I cleared my throat.
 “How are you?”
 The question sounded inane, but I had to start the conversation somehow.
 The one on the left took off his helmet and walked up to me.
 “Fine.
 Thanks.”

 He didn’t look fine, though.
 He was a young man, perhaps 25, tall and thin.
 His blond hair was long and straggly.
 He looked pale and distraught.
 The other man also took off his helmet.
 He had dirty black hair and a full beard.
-He looked both anxious and sweaty.
+He too looked anxious and sweaty.
 The cooling engines pinged in the afternoon air, all sound slowly dying down.
 Before we could deepen our conversation, more vehicles came up from behind.
 I cursed softly and considered getting my guns.
 Looking back down the road, three more motorcycles appeared, followed by a pick-up.
 They moved up quickly and stopped next to the truck.
 The cyclists dismounted, and the door of the door of the truck opened.

 Six men stood on the road and stared at me.
 One of them, an unusually big man, stepped forward.
 “Are you a doctor?”